What is Rhinoplasty (Nose Job)?

 Dr. Sailon believes in providing the greatest level of safety and comfort for his patients and operates exclusively at fully-accredited operating rooms with board-certified anesthesiologists.
 The operation takes about 2-3 hours depending on the degree of complexity and work required.

 To protect the nose, a small nasal splint (or partial cast) will be applied to the bridge of your nose during surgery.
 You are discouraged from wearing glasses while the splint is in place.
 The splint is removed about one week after surgery during your visit with Dr. Sailon.
-Afterwards, you may slowly resume exercise.
+Afterward, you may slowly resume exercise.
 Contact sports or situations where nasal trauma can occur should be avoided for 6 weeks.